dji-sdk/Onboard-SDK-Doc/source/development-workflow/integrate-sdk.md

 ![integrate-sdk](../images/workflow/djiosdk_integrate_into_app.png)

 In addition to the OSDK Core Library, and any application specific third party libraries, the application will also need to include a platform specific threading library.
-OSDK uses threading to handle reading from the
+OSDK uses threading handle user requests, callbacks and UART communication simultaneously.

-As threading is platform specific, the OSDK core requires the application pass it a reference to a threading library.

-The application needs to pass the OSDK Core a reference to this threading library, so the OSDK can then use it.
+The application links to OSDK Core and the platform threading library at run-time.

 ## Including DJI OSDK Headers in Your Code